autoplot/documentation/javadoc/org/das2/jythoncompletion/support/AsyncCompletionTask.md

-# org.das2.jythoncompletion.support.AsyncCompletionTaskAsynchronous completion task allowing asynchronous query execution
+# org.das2.jythoncompletion.support.AsyncCompletionTask

- through {@link AsyncCompletionQuery}.
+Asynchronous completion task allowing asynchronous query execution through {@link AsyncCompletionQuery}.
  <br>
  This is a final class and all the logic must be defined in an implementation of {@link AsyncCompletionQuery} that must be passed to constructor of this task.

-AsyncCompletionTask( org.das2.jythoncompletion.support.AsyncCompletionQuery query, javax.swing.text.JTextComponent component )
+# AsyncCompletionTask( org.das2.jythoncompletion.support.AsyncCompletionQuery query, javax.swing.text.JTextComponent component )
 Construct asynchronous task for the given component.

-AsyncCompletionTask( org.das2.jythoncompletion.support.AsyncCompletionQuery query )
+# AsyncCompletionTask( org.das2.jythoncompletion.support.AsyncCompletionQuery query )
 Constructor for the case when there is no valid component which can happen when creating task for documentation or tooltip computation.